Your Subtitle text

 Where Can Sneddon’s Patients and their Families Turn for Support?

 Until very recently, there were few resources for the Sneddon’s patient, or the doctor working to diagnose or treat Sneddon’s.
-Both doctors and patients can search under Sneddon’s Syndrome at the National Library of Health website (at www.pubmed.com), but most of what’s there is difficult for the ordinary patient to understand and there is too much of it for the doctor to wade through for the information needed.
+Both doctors and patients can search under Sneddon’s Syndrome at the National Library of Health website (at www.pubmed.com), but most of what’s there is difficult for the ordinary patient to understand, and there is too much of it for the doctor to wade through for the information needed.
 Unfortunately, neither the National Stroke Association nor the National Institute for Neurological Disorders even has a listing that defines Sneddon’s syndrome for doctors or patients looking for answers.
+(We at the Sneddon's Foundation find this atrocious and do our best to remedy the problem.)

 Because of the enormous physical challenges patients with Sneddon’s face, because those challenges can sometimes affect the patient’s thinking and even her, or his, character, and because the process of being diagnosed with Sneddon’s Syndrome can be extremely traumatic, patients with Sneddon’s Syndrome need places to turn for support.
-They need to know that, yes, there are others who’ve endured the same episodes, the same fear about waning memory skills, and the same dismissive responses from doctors unfamiliar with their disease.
+They need to know that, yes, there are others who’ve endured the same suffering with stroke, the same indescribable episodes, the same fear about waning memory skills, and the same dismissive responses from doctors unfamiliar with this disease.
 Because of the enormous range of difficulties it poses, Sneddon’s Syndrome can be a formidable challenge for family members as well.

 The National Organization for Rare Disorders (NORD) has information about Sneddon’s, as well as a networking process that puts patients with Sneddon’s Syndrome in touch with each other.

-The Sneddon’s Foundation is working to establish a complete listing of U.S. patients with Sneddon’s Syndrome, and to create online discussion tools that allow patients and their family members to freely interact with others about all aspects of this difficult disease.
-Similarly, we are working to develop a listing of doctors throughout the country who diagnose and treat Sneddon’s.
-In the meantime, The Sneddon’s Foundation remains eager to respond to your questions and concerns through the “Contact Us” page at our website.
+The Sneddon’s Foundation is working to establish a complete listing of U.S. patients with Sneddon’s Syndrome, and hopes to create online discussion tools that allow patients and their family members to freely interact with others about all aspects of this difficult disease.
+In the meantime, The Foundation remains eager to respond to your questions and concerns through the “Contact Us” page at our website.

 ~ The Sneddon’s Foundation: Healing Through the Flow of Information ~